New blood test detects Alzheimer’s in the early stages, even before symptoms

 St. Louis (USA) – Cheaper, easier and safer medicine: At the Washington University School of Medicine, researchers have developed a new blood test that can detect Alzheimer’s in the early stages – sometimes even before symptoms become noticeable.
 This breakthrough raises hopes for better treatment options.

-The study results in the Journal Neurology were published show that the blood test could identify with a high degree of accuracy whether a test subject was a risk patient for Alzheimer was or was in the early stages of the disease.
+The study results in the Journal Neurology were published show that the blood test might identify with a high degree of accuracy whether a test subject was a risk patient for Alzheimer was or was in the early stages of the disease.

 With the new test, the US researchers were able to determine whether the two amyloid beta proteins Aβ42 and Aβ40 were in the blood of the 500 subjects.